Speedskater Isabelle Weidemann leads Canada at closing ceremony of Beijing Olympics

 - Oops!Something went wrong.Please try again later.

-BEIJING — A masked, winter-white-clad Isabelle Weidemann carried the Canadian flag into Beijing National Stadium on Sunday at the closing ceremony of the 2022 Winter Olympics.
+BEIJING — Isabelle Weidemann carried the Canadian flag into Beijing's National Stadium on Sunday night, as the 2022 Olympic Games officially came to a close.

-The long-track speedskater from Ottawa was named to lead Canada's contingent of roughly 200 athletes in attendance following the country's 26-medal performance in China.
+International Olympic Committee President Thomas Bach officially closed the Beijing Olympics, thanking China for staging Games in a "safe way."

+Earlier, Weidemann's teammates – 220 of them to be exact – across an array of sports followed her into the stadium as the closing ceremony got underway.

+The masked Canadians, who wore red at the opening ceremony Feb.
+4, also took selfies, recorded videos and danced amidst a throng of fellow Olympians on the floor of the massive venue nicknamed the "Bird's Nest" for its unique outer structure.

+Figure skater Eric Radford hoisted partner Vanessa James into the air with one arm in a unique moment during the athlete march on a cool, clear night in the Chinese capital.

-Canada finished fourth in the overall medal race behind Norway's 37, the Russian Olympic Committee's 32 and Germany's 27.
+Canada finished fourth in the overall medal race in China behind Norway's 37, the Russian Olympic Committee's 32 and Germany's 27.
 The United States was fifth with 25.

-Norway also led the way with 16 gold medals, while the Canadians were 11th with four podium-topping performances.
+Norway also led with 16 gold medals, while Canada was 11th with four podium-topping performances.

 This report by The Canadian Press was first published Feb.
 20, 2022.